vista-simulator/vista/README.rst

     >> pip install vista

 Please also ensure that you have all required dependencies to successfully run VISTA.
-Details on dependencies are outlined in :ref:`getting_started-installation`.
+Details on dependencies are outlined in the `documentation <https://vista.csail.mit.edu>`_.

 |paper1| |paper2| |paper3|